 How many years do you keep trying to win over their affection or to just their acknowledgment that you are still alive and that silence is only for death?

 The answer should be clear.

-Yes, make the attempt to make up.
-Especially if you know that your words or actions were a prime reason for your silencer’s choice of war.
+Yes, attempt to make up, especially if you believe that your words or actions were a prime reason for your silencer’s choice of war.

-But after you have made the attempt, and it is still not accepted, then you have only one option.
+But after you have made several attempts, and it is still not accepted, you only have one option.

-Stop running after people who do not acknowledge you and start to put your attention on those who do.
+Stop running after people that do not acknowledge you and start to focus on those who do.

-Of course it is natural for all of us, nobody wants enemies and nobody wants to die before their time, and the silent treatment kills people off way before their time, while they are still living and it is clearly a great source of pain.
+Of course, it is natural for all of us; nobody wants enemies, and nobody wants to die before their time, and the silent treatment kills people off way before their time, while they are still living, and it is a tremendous source of pain.